allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 ![Build configurations](/img/articles/2016-09-22-self-contained-ui-tests-for-ios-applications/configuration_localhost.png)

-Now we have to add a new custom flag for [Swift](https://developer.apple.com/swift/) compiler on Build Settings screen like this:
+Now we have to add a new custom flag (-DLOCALHOST) for [Swift](https://developer.apple.com/swift/) compiler on Build Settings screen like this: